 The HIV Commission is an independent process supported by Terrence Higgins Trust, NAT (National AIDS Trust) and Elton John AIDS Foundation, to find ambitious and achievable ways to end new HIV transmissions and HIV-attributed deaths in England by 2030.

 This is an attainable goal that will require a coordinated approach and a clear call for action from new and existing cross-sector partners to stop new HIV infections in England at greater speed.

 It will do a national call for written and oral evidence, host regional community engagement events, write a report, and produce recommendations.
 The Government has committed to review the commission report as part of its commitment to publish an action plan to meet its target to end new HIV transmissions by 2030.
-The HIV Commission will run between August 2019 and March 2020.
+The HIV Commission will run between Summer 2019 and Autumn 2020.
 Recommendations will be published during Autumn 2020.

 Health and Social Care Secretary set the goal last January for England to become one of the first countries in the world to reach the UN zero-infections target.
 The Government will convene an expert group to develop an action plan to end new HIV transmissions after it receives the HIV Commission’s recommendations.